Doublon-holon binding, Mott transition, and fractionalized antiferromagnet in the Hubbard model: Boson inter-site correlations and new saddle-point solutions with doublon-holon binding

-It is also enlightening to discuss the boson energy spectrum and the integrated spectral function (ISF) in the doublon/holon sector, which are plotted in Fig.~\ref{SdispB} in the PM phase at several values of $U$ across the Mott transition.
-Their behaviors in the AF and AF$^*$ phases are similar.
-At a given $U$, the boson spectrum shows the two doubly-degenerate dispersive branches obtained in Eq.~(\ref{bosondispersion}) and Eq.~(\ref{bosoncondition}).
-There are several noteworthy features. (i) Both dispersive branches are flat around the $M$ point of the hexagonal Brillouin zone, leading to the two Van Hove singularities in the boson ISF shown in the right panel of Fig.~\ref{SdispB}. (ii) The two branches cross and produce the Dirac-cone-like behavior at the $K$ point at a finite energy that increases with increasing $U$, leading to the V-shaped density of states.
-Remarkably, (i) and (ii) combine to form a Dirac-cone like dispersion that is similar and can be regarded as a ``ghost'' band of the bare electron dispersion carried by the excitations of the doublon/holon complex.
-This property was pointed out in the systematic large-N expansion study of the $t$-$J$ model for doped Mott insulators \cite{largeN}.
-It is remarkable that the ghost Dirac-cone feature manifests itself in the broad peak-dip-peak structure in the ISF of the physical electrons shown in Fig.~3 of the main text, which can be identified as the holon-doublon excitations. (iii) The low energy properties of the boson dispersion near the $\Gamma$-point is intriguing and important.
+{\em Honeycomb Lattice}: At a fixed $U$, the boson spectrum shows two doubly-degenerate dispersive branches given in Eq.~(\ref{ekb}).
+There are several noteworthy features. (i) Both dispersive branches are flat near the $M$ point of the hexagonal Brillouin zone, leading to the two Van Hove singularities in the boson ISF plotted in the right panel of Fig.~\ref{dispB}a. (ii) The two branches cross and produce the Dirac cone at the high symmetry $K$ point at a finite energy that increases with increasing $U$, leading to the V-shaped density of states.
+Remarkably, (i) and (ii) combine to form a Dirac-cone like dispersion that is similar and can be regarded as a ``ghost'' band of the bare electron dispersion carried by the excitations of the D/H complex.
+This property was pointed out in the systematic large-$N$ expansion study of the $t$-$J$ model for doped Mott insulators \cite{largeN}.
+It is remarkable that the ghost Dirac-cone feature manifests itself in the broad peak-dip-peak structure in incoherent part of the ISF for the physical electrons shown in Fig.~\ref{honeycombDOS}a, which can now be identified as the D-H excitations. (iii) The low energy properties of the boson dispersion near the $\Gamma$-point is also intriguing.
 For $U < U_c$, i.e. on the metallic side of the Mott transition, the lower energy branch is gapless, i.e. $E^d_- (\bk)=0$ and disperses linearly away from the $\Gamma$ point.
-The existence of the zero-energy mode, together with the vanishing of the DOS/ISF $N(E)$, enables the finite-temperature D/H condensation in a two-dimensional system such that $d_0\ne0$ at zero temperature.
+The existence of the zero-energy mode, together with the vanishing of the ISF $N(E)$, enables the finite-temperature D/H condensation in a two-dimensional system such that $d_0\ne0$ at zero temperature.
 In contrast, for $U>U_c$, or $U>U_{c2}$ when magnetism is allowed, a charge gap $\Xi_d\ne0$ opens up at the $\Gamma$ point, indicating the emergence of the Mott insulating or the AF$^*$ phase with complete suppression of the D/H condensate.
 Note also that the gapped $E^d_- (\bk)$ is parabolic near $\Gamma$, giving rise to a finite ISF $N(E)$ at the band bottom.